Harris County constable warns of gas pump skimmer scam

 Rosen says do not put your card in anything that may look suspect, but instead, call the attendant on duty.

 "I think the store has to come out and monitor their own equipment multiple times a day.
-They have people where that's there job to make sure the pumps are working effectively," said Rosen.
+They have people where that's their job to make sure the pumps are working effectively," said Rosen.